• This field is for validation purposes and should be left unchanged.

 Ace Hotel Sydney, Surry Hills

-Australia is also about to get its very first Ace Hotel, and as those who’ve stayed in their properties in other parts of the world know, that’s a pretty exciting thing.
-The Golden Age Group will premiere its first property in Surry Hills in early 2022.
-True to its brand, Ace Hotel Sydney will reflect the culture, creativity, and energy of Surry Hills with distinct modern craftsmanship and design in collaboration with Flack Studio.
+Australia also has its very first Ace Hotel, and as those who’ve stayed in their properties in other parts of the world know, that’s a pretty exciting thing.
+The Golden Age Group opened its first Australian property in Surry Hills and true to its brand, Ace Hotel Sydney taps into the culture, creativity, and energy of Surry Hills in collaboration with Flack Studio.

 This new Sydney hotel features 264 luxury rooms, a communal lobby, a ground-floor cafe and restaurant, a gym for the health buffs, and a rooftop bar and restaurant looking out over the city.